Aguascalientes Mexico Travel Guide

 Obtained on flight or at land border, keep both parts.

-Airlines/immigration may request a return ticket or onward travel proof.
+Airlines/immigration may ask for a return pass or onward travel proof.

-Evidence you cover your expenses.
+Evidence you cover your costs.

 Address of your intended accommodation readily available.